ReichertL/Student-Code-Testing-Pipeline/Readme.md

 4. [Current State of the Eval Pipeline](#current-state-of-the-eval-pipeline)

-## 1. Option 1: Setting up a testing environment with docker
+## 1. Option 1: Setting up a Testing Environment with Docker

 This section explains how to create a setup consisting only of Docker containers which talk with one another.